ocean-mapping-group/ocean-mapping-group.github.io/omg/hackSectors.md

 | `-v` | Enable verbose output. |

 ## How It Works
-The tool iterates through each ping in the merged file.
-For beams in the outer portions of the swath (typically beyond 40-45 degrees from nadir, based on the `acrossTrack` and `observedDepth` values), it applies the chosen depth adjustment.
-The `observedDepth` field of these beams is updated directly within the file.
+1.  **File Processing:** The tool iterates through each ping in the merged file.
+2.  **Depth Adjustment:** For beams in the outer portions of the swath (typically beyond 40-45 degrees from nadir, based on the `acrossTrack` and `observedDepth` values):
+    *   It applies the chosen depth adjustment.
+    *   If `-depthscale` is used, the `observedDepth` is multiplied by the specified factor.
+    *   If `-depthoffset` is used, the specified offset is added to `observedDepth`.

-Additionally, for each ping, it performs a least-squares fit on the `acrossTrack` versus `alongTrack` positions of the beams to calculate the effective "Yaw Steering" for diagnostic purposes.
+3.  **Yaw Steering Diagnostics:** For each ping, it performs a least-squares fit on the `acrossTrack` versus `alongTrack` positions of the beams to calculate the effective "Yaw Steering" for diagnostic purposes.
+4.  **In-Place Update:** The modified `observedDepth` field of these beams is updated directly within the file.

+## Output Files
+The input merged files are modified in-place.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+This is an empirical correction tool designed to fix specific artifacts that can appear in multibeam data from certain sonar systems.
+The corrections are heuristic and should be applied with caution and validated against other data.
+The tool modifies merged files in place, so backups are recommended.
+The diagnostic output of yaw steering can help to understand the source of the depth discrepancies.